cajacko/project-journal/projects/comedy.md

 Currently doing a stand-up course each week so have been preparing material for that.
 This weeks set contained:

-- Why children are drunk drunk people
+- Why children are like drunk people
 - The way I used glasses with green tinted lenses, magic and an emo fringe to try and find love as a teenager
 - Why I'm still a child now
 - Making silly noises from Mario and Nintendo characters in inappropriate situations